Das Boot: Critical response

-Today, the film is seen as one of the greatest German films.
+Today, Das Boot is seen as one of the greatest German films.
 On review aggregator website Rotten Tomatoes, the film received an approval rating of 98% based on 55 reviews, with an average rating of 9.10/10.
 The critical consensus states "Taut, breathtakingly thrilling, and devastatingly intelligent, Das Boot is one of the greatest war films ever made."
 The film also has a score of 85 out of 100 on Metacritic based on 16 critics.
-For its unsurpassed authenticity in tension and realism, it is regarded internationally as pre-eminent among all submarine films.
-The film was ranked #25 in Empire magazine's "The 100 Best Films Of World Cinema" in 2010.
+For its unsurpassed authenticity in tension and realism, it is widely regarded as pre-eminent among all submarine films.
+In a 2019 poll, most US Navy personnel chose Das Boot as the "most realistic submarine film ever made".
+The film was ranked twenty-fifth in Empire magazine's "The 100 Best Films Of World Cinema" in 2010.

-In late 2007, there was an exhibition about the film Das Boot, as well as about the real U-boat U-96, at the Haus der Geschichte (House of German History) in Bonn.
+In late 2007, there was an exhibition about Das Boot, as well as about the real U-boat U-96, at the Haus der Geschichte (House of German History) in Bonn.
 Over 100,000 people visited during the exhibition's four-month run.